ComposableAnalytics/Composapy/composapy-dev.md

 In the root composapy directory, update or create the file `.test.env` with your local settings.
 There may be more than three values in this file, but only the following need to be updated.

-`TEST_API_KEY` can be from any composable web user, such as unittest or unittestadmin.
+- `TEST_API_KEY` can be from any composable web user, such as unittest or unittestadmin.
+- `tf.exe` can be found by hitting windows key, searching for "Developer Command Prompt for VS 20XX" and running the command `where tf.exe` (note: when copy-pasting, back-slashes need to be changed to forward-slashes).
+  - The location of the tf.exe is different depending on a multitude of variables.
+If anyone has a script that can be run, which is guaranteed to find the tf.exe, please update to remove this environment variables and call/use that script within `tox-hook.exe`.
 ```
 TEST_API_KEY="yourApiKeyHere"
 ROOT_PATH_COMPOSABLE="C:/Path/To/Composable Analytics"
+TF_EXE_PATH="C:/Path/To/tf.exe"
 ```